Obsession (Animotion song): Background

-Cowriter Michael Des Barres was recovering from a heroin addiction in 1983, so "Obsession" was a familiar word to him.
-But although drugs were familiar territory to him, he wanted to write about something that would appeal to a much wider audience, like love.
-The line, "Like a butterfly, a wild butterfly, I will collect you and capture you" was inspired by The Collector, a movie Des Barres had watched about a man who kidnapped a beautiful woman.
-Cowriter Holly Knight would often practice or write riffs on the bass E-string of her guitar, which spawned the bass rhythm of "Obsession".
+In 1983, co-writer Michael Des Barres, who was recovering from a heroin addiction, wanted to write a song about obsession that would appeal to a broad audience, and he decided to focus on romantic obsession instead of drug addiction.
+His producer Mike Chapman arranged for him to collaborate with Holly Knight, who was also signed to Chapman's publishing company.
+The lines "Like a butterfly, a wild butterfly / I will collect you and capture you" were inspired by The Collector (1965), a psychological horror film that Des Barres had watched about a man who kidnaps a beautiful woman.
+Co-writer Holly Knight would often practice or write riffs on the bass E-string of her guitar, which spawned the bass rhythm of "Obsession".

 History

-"Obsession" was originally written and recorded as a duet by songwriter Holly Knight and musician Michael Des Barres in 1983.
-This version was played in the 1983 film A Night in Heaven, during a scene in which Christopher Atkins bumps and grinds in Lesley Ann Warren's face in sync with the rhythm of the song.
-The song was featured on the film's soundtrack and was also featured in the theatrical trailer to the 1986 film 9½ Weeks, starring Mickey Rourke and Kim Basinger.
+"Obsession" was written and recorded as a duet by songwriter Holly Knight and musician Michael Des Barres in 1983.
+This version was played in the romantic drama film A Night in Heaven (1983), during a scene in which Christopher Atkins bumps and grinds in Lesley Ann Warren's face in sync with the rhythm of the song.
+The song was featured on the film's soundtrack and was also featured in the theatrical trailer to the erotic romantic drama film 9½ Weeks (1986), starring Mickey Rourke and Kim Basinger.

-The Los Angeles-based synthpop band Animotion recorded a version of the tune for their self-titled debut album, released in 1984.
+The Los Angeles-based synth-pop band Animotion recorded a version of the tune for their eponymous debut studio album, released in 1984.
 This version became a success, and it remains Animotion's biggest hit.

-Animotion's version is featured in the 2002 video game Grand Theft Auto: Vice City on the fictional in-game new wave radio station "Wave 103" as well as in a Strip Club in the game called "The Pole Position Club".
-It has also been used as the theme song for World Wrestling Federation's Saturday Night's Main Event (aired on NBC as the introduction theme from May 1985 - Jan 1988) and FashionTelevisionChannel, as well as MTV's House of Style.
-The song has been used as the opening theme for the internationally syndicated Canadian program FT - FashionTelevision since it premiered in 1986.
-The Animotion version was also featured in 1985 episodes of the daytime soap operas Days Of Our Lives and Guiding Light.
+Animotion's version is included in the 2002 video game Grand Theft Auto: Vice City on the fictional in-game new wave radio station "Wave 103" as well as in a strip club in the game called "The Pole Position Club".
+It has also been used as the theme song for World Wrestling Federation's Saturday Night's Main Event (aired on NBC as the introduction theme from May 1985–Jan 1988) and Fashion Television Channel, as well as MTV's House of Style.
+The song has been used as the opening theme for the internationally syndicated Canadian program FT – FashionTelevision since it premiered in 1986.
+The Animotion version was also featured in 1985 episodes of the daytime soap operas Days of Our Lives and Guiding Light.
 It also featured in the 2016 video game Call of Duty: Infinite Warfare as a part of the soundtrack to the zombies mode map "Zombies in Spaceland".

-The song is featured in the 1989 video Don Cherry's Rock'Em Sock'em Hockey.
+The song is featured in the 1989 video Don Cherry's Rock'em Sock'em Hockey.

 It was also featured prominently in the 2018 Australian film The Second, the first feature film ever produced by an Australian streaming service (Stan).
 The movie, about a troubling incident in the past of a successful novelist, used the song throughout to highlight the themes of jealousy, envy, and most obviously obsession.

 The song features in the American Dad! episode "Shell Game" (2018).